O-e-s/uni/aim/lectures.md

   - an understanding of a selection of modern heuristic search techniques in AI
   - an understanding of the methods available for use in automated decision making & optimisation
-  - an aquantance with a selection of applications and understanding of how software tools are designed to solve them
+  - an acquaintance with a selection of applications and understanding of how software tools are designed to solve them

 - Modern heuristic optimisation/search techniques can...